 Useful Information for Middlesbrough and Liverpool

 Start your journey in Middlesbrough.
 Middlesbrough (population 150,000) is a large town in the North East of England.
-It's always been industrial, and grew rapidly in the 19th century.
+It's been industrial since its beginnings as a coal port in 1829 and grew rapidly in the 19th century.
 From 1974 to 1996 it was part of a new county, Cleveland; this was then abolished and Middlesbrough was re-assigned to North Yorkshire.
 The difference is nominal since Middlesbrough is a "unitary authority" and not governed by a County Council.

 Starting in Middlesbrough, you can enjoy low fares and a comfortable trip in a modern, well-equipped coach. easyBus.com..
 Liverpool is a city in Merseyside, England, within the historic county boundaries of Lancashire, famed for its football teams, the Grand National horse race, music (including The Beatles), vibrant nightlife and its links with the arts and culture.
 The city served as one of the leading ports linking Europe to the Americas, expanding to become England's second most populated city by the census of 1861, before slowly declining after 1921 as levels of transatlantic shipping dropped.
 Before airline travel, many Europeans migrating to the New World passed through the city, particularly the Italians and Irish; to this day the city enjoys a large Irish community, with impressive cathedrals for the Anglican and Roman Catholic faiths.
 In the 18th and early 19th century the port also acted as a gateway for the slave trade, with echoes of this period still evident in places around the city.
 A comprehensive regeneration of the city centre has caused an influx of new shops, boutiques, and large performance/conference arenas near the waterfront; this has resulted in an upturn in population figures.
 The regenerated city now plays regular host to national and international conference, media and music events; examples include major political party conferences, the BBC Worldwide Showcase, the MTV Europe Awards, and the Global Entrepreneurship Congress.